-Since I moved almost a year ago, I still haven’t made it to all the walls in my house.
+Since I moved to my current home, almost a year ago, I still haven’t made it to all the walls in my house.
 My kitchen has a very large blank wall that is crying out for multiple pieces of art.
-It’s so big I feel like one piece of art wouldn’t be nearly enough.
+It’s such a large wall I feel like one piece of art wouldn’t be nearly enough.
 So I decided to make an attempt at creating a large gallery wall.

 How To Create a Gallery Wall

 I’ve looked at lots of gallery wall ideas on Pinterest and the ones I like have a certain theme.
 That doesn’t mean that all the art pieces are the same subject.
 Themes can vary.
 Here’s a list of theme ideas:

 - All Black & White